 - Provide a surviving spouse or other relatives with guidance

 Nominate an Executor in Your Will

 When someone dies without a will, the estate administration process can be complicated since the courts must appoint an estate administrator.
 The person the court appoints is not always the person you would choose.
-You can help smooth this process and ensure your wishes are honored through creating a will and naming an executor of your choosing.
+You can help smooth this process and ensure your wishes are honored by planning your estate and creating a will.
+There, you can name an executor of your choosing.
 Our estate administration attorney in New York City has extensive experience establishing wills, and we are prepared to put this experience to work for you.
 We can help you nominate the right person as executor for your will, and we can help you design a will that makes sense for your unique situation.

 To nominate an executor of your will, call the Law Office of Robert J. Maher, PC at (646) 681-1977.

 Hundreds of Clients Helped with Over a Decade of Experience

 Takes the Time to Listen & Understand Your Unique Situation

 Work Directly with Your Attorney for the Entire Case

 Focused on Long-Lasting Relationships with Clients